Onit Documentation

 Below is a screenshot of how your FCRT might be configured:

-Using Inherited Roles requires you to understand several different complex Onit concepts.
-While it’s outside the scope of this tutorial to provide a step-by-step guide to setting all of this up, below is a brief description of how to create the Inherited Role for a Security Chain inside of an App (Step 5 from the list above).
+Using Inherited Roles requires understanding several complex Onit concepts.
+While it’s outside the scope of this tutorial to provide a step-by-step guide to setting all of this up, below is a brief description of how to create the Inherited Role for a Security Chain inside an App (Step 5 from the list above).

 Creating Inherited Roles

-Identify which App contains the Records that you ultimately want to grant users access to.
+Identify which App contains the Records you want to grant users access to.
 (In our example above, that would be the Contracts App.)
 Browse to this App’s Advanced Designer page.

 From the left-hand pane, select the Inherited Roles node.